Y Felinheli: Senedd

 The village is currently represented in the Senedd by Arfon constituency member Siân Gwenllian (Plaid Cymru).

 It is also represented by four North Wales regional members, namely Carolyn Thomas (Labour), Llyr Huws Gruffydd (Plaid Cymru), Sam Rowlands and Mark Isherwood (Welsh Conservatives).

 House of Commons

-The village is currently represented in the House of Commons by Arfon constituency member Hywel Williams (Plaid Cymru), who was previously MP for the Caernarfon constituency from 2001.
+The village is currently represented in the House of Commons by Dwyfor Meirionnydd constituency member Liz Saville Roberts (Plaid Cymru).

 Culture

 The first National Cerdd Dant Festival was held in Y Felinheli in 1947.

 The local carnival committee organises the annual Gŵyl Y Felinheli.

 Sport

-The local football team, CPD Y Felinheli celebrated its 40th anniversary in 2017.
-For the 2021–22 season, the team was selected by the FAW to be part of the newly created Ardal Leagues North West.
+The local football team, CPD Y Felinheli, celebrated its 40th anniversary in 2017.
+For the 2021–22 season, the team was selected by the FAW to be part of the newly-created Ardal Leagues North West.

-A private members sailing club, Clwb Hwylio Y Felinheli, has been based in the village, on the banks of the Menai Strait, since 1947.
+A private members' sailing club, Clwb Hwylio Y Felinheli, has been based in the village, on the banks of the Menai Strait, since 1947.
 As of 2015, it had 136 youth members who have been trained at the club.